 The lands reserved for Indians do not belong to “Canada.”
 Provincial law does not apply to them, and nor does Federal Canadian law.
 The law of those lands is determined by the customs and conventions of the Indigenous people living there, their treaties and agreements with other peoples, and their inherent rights and responsibilities.
 The monies being spent by the vast Indian affairs bureaucracy should be accounted for and distributed directly to the Indians living on those lands so that communities can use and control these resources for their own benefit.

 Indigenous people will exercise full sovereignty over these lands, and must have a true nation-to-nation relationship with other governments and peoples in order to fully exercise their rights to self-determination.
 This means that Indigenous people will determine their own governing structures and leadership selection processes free of outside interference.
 All matters concerning membership, marriage, adoption, child welfare, education, health, and social service provision, belong to Indigenous nations to decide.
 The same is true regarding the administration and enforcement of laws which may include certain criminal laws and control over policing, penitentiary and parole.
 Matters concerning environmental protection and assessment, fisheries co-management, and gaming also lie with Indigenous nations.

 In the words of Karen Commandant, from Mohawk Wahta Territory,

-The first step is to educate our own people on how we came to be in this situation and to organize ourselves to take back control over our lives and end the Indian Act.
-We are putting Canada on notice that we are taking back our own lands.
+The first step is educate our own people on how we came this situation and to organize ourselves to take back control over our lives and end the Indian Act.
+We are putting Canada on notice that taking back our own lands.
 We have faced over 155 years of colonialism with Canada attacking our sovereign rights.
-The change we need will happen at the pace determined by each community according to their people, the original rights holders.
+The change we need will happen at pace determined by each community according to people, the original rights holders.